 Featured Posts - Post Edit Method

-(Post publish section – Visibility settings)
+(Publish section – Visibility settings)

 (Post publish section)

-Unsticking posts in WordPress is easy.
+Unsticking a post is really easy.

 (’Quick Edit’ feature)

-Deselect ’Make this post sticky’ and click the ‘Update’ button …
+Uncheck ’Make this post sticky’ and click the ‘Update’ button …

 (Deselect the box to unstick your post)

-(Publish post section – Visibility > Edit)
+(Publish section – Visibility > Edit)